 What are the risks of a prostate/rectal ultrasound?

 An ultrasound has no risk from radiation.
 Most people have mild discomfort from the transducer being placed in the rectum.

 You may have risks depending on your specific health condition.
-Be certain your healthcare provider knows about all of your health conditions before the procedure.
+Be certain your provider knows about all of your health conditions before the procedure.